redis/redis-doc/commands/info.md

 For each command type, the following line is added:

 *   `cmdstat_XXX`: `calls=XXX,usec=XXX,usec_per_call=XXX,rejected_calls=XXX,failed_calls=XXX`

+The **latencystats** section provides latency percentile distribution statistics based on the command type.

+ By default, the exported latency percentiles are the p50, p99, and p999.
+ If you need to change the exported percentiles, use 'CONFIG SET latency-tracking-info-percentiles "50.0 99.0 99.9"'.

+ This section requires the extended latency monitoring feature to be enabled (by default is enabled).
+ If you need to enable it, use 'CONFIG SET latency-tracking yes'.

+For each command type, the following line is added:

+*   `latency_percentiles_usec_XXX`: `p<percentile 1>=<percentile 1 value>,p<percentile 2>=<percentile 2 value>,...`

 The **errorstats** section enables keeping track of the different errors that occurred within Redis, based upon the reply error prefix ( The first word after the "-", up to the first space.
 Example: `ERR` ).